suzuna08/Map-app/PERFORMANCE-AUDIT.md

 #### 13. Sequential enrichment blocking the response

 `enrich-all` processed places one-at-a-time with a 200ms delay between each.
 10 places took 5–10+ seconds.
-Changed to batch 3 concurrently with 200ms delay only between batches.
+Changed to batch 3 concurrently via `Promise.allSettled` with 200ms delay only between batches.

 ### Round 2 Impact Summary